bgusach/exercises-htdp2e/README.rst

-This is just a collection of some exercises and solutions from the second edition of the book `How to design programs 2e`_.
+This is just a collection of some exercises and solutions from the book `How to design programs 2e`_.

 These are just my solutions and are by no means the right way to solve them.
 And sometimes